cloudfoundry-community/vault-boshrelease/README.md

 The easiest way to do high availability is to run 3 or more nodes, and use the Consul storage.

-Fortunately, the base manifest `manifests/vault.yml` does this by default.
+Fortunately, the `manifests/vault.yml` manifest in the [Usage](#usage) section above is already a 3-node high availability cluster.

 Zero Downtime Updates
 ---------------------